If you love apricots as much as I do, you're in for a treat with today's cocktail recipe: the luscious - and saucily named - Knicker Twist.

 Sother was kind enough to share his recipe, including instructions for making homemade apricot preserves as well as the boozy apricot garnish.
 I gave it a test drive in my own kitchen, taking a few shortcuts (i.e., subbing in store-bought jam).
 I did take time, though, to make up a mini-batch of six garnishes, macerating the dried apricots in brandy and apricot nectar the night before.
 The yummy results were well worth the extra step.

 Here's the basic cocktail recipe, plus full instructions for the homemade jam and the garnish.
-The words are Sother's, the notes in [ ]
+The words are Sother's, the notes in [ ] are mine.

 The Basic Recipe: